goldrieve/vsgseq2/README.md

                 [default: 20 Gb]
   --cdslength    Define minimum CDS length (amino acids).
                 [default: 300]
-  --cdhitid       Define sequence identity threshold - how much the alignment has to match (0.0 - 1.0).
+  --cdhit_id       Define sequence identity threshold - how much the alignment has to match (0.0 - 1.0).
-                [default: 0.98]
+                [default: 0.94]
-  --outdir        VSGSeq output directory.
+  --cdhit_as       Define alignment coverage for the shorter sequence (0.0 - 1.0).
-                [default: results]
+                [default: 0.94]
-  --samplesheet  Define the path to the samplesheet.
+  --threshold       Define the lowest number of reads a sample must have mapped to the VSGome to include in the filtered tpm.csv.
-                [default: samplesheet.csv]
+                [default: 100000]
   --help         Print this message.
   ```